lui-gi/shelnet-site/README.md

 * **Security+ (SY0-701):** Advanced simulations covering firewall logs, vulnerability scanning analysis, and secure network architecture.

 ![PBQ Simulation Interface](./src/assets/pbq-demo.png)
+*A+ Core 2 PBQ about bootrec commands*

 ### 2. Free Full-Length Mock Exams
 90-question simulated exams that mirror the structure of the actual tests.
-These exams cover all major domains: Disclaimer: not taken from CompTIA directly.
-The exams were conceived by reading the Exam Objectives and deriving scenario-based questions per topic & sub-topic.
+These exams cover all major domains.
+*Disclaimer: not taken from CompTIA directly.
+The exams were conceived by reading the Exam Objectives and deriving scenario-based questions per topic & sub-topic.*

-* **Operating Systems & Security**
-* **Software Troubleshooting**
-* **Threats, Vulnerabilities, & Mitigations**
-* **Security Operations & Architecture**

 ![Mock Exam Interface](./src/assets/exam-ui.png)
+*Practice Exam 1 for A+ Core 2*

 ### 3. Expanding Resource Library
 Shelnet is an evolving project with a growing roadmap of educational content.
 Upcoming features include: